A Classie WSPR Transceiver

 Because of my location, amateur radio operations are limited to low power and disadvantaged antennas.
 Therefore, the WSPR (Weak Signal Propagation Reporter) protocol immediately caught my eye when I first ran across it.
 My primary interest is building, so I put together a stand-alone beacon using an Arduino and AD9850 DDS module and ran it for a while on 30 meters but got tired of having to manually switch the antenna every time I wanted to go from transmit to receive.
 Eventually I decided what I really needed was a low-power transceiver I could dedicate to WSPR operations.

 My requirements were straightforward.
 The transmitter could operate directly at the operating frequency, just like my beacon.
-To avoid the complexity of a superhet I decided a direction conversion receiver would be adequate.
+To avoid the complexity of a superhet I decided a direct conversion receiver would be adequate.
 This opened the possibility of interference from the other sideband but the WSPR band is so small I figured the chance of it was small.
 I was prepared to implement this as a transmit/receive pair and switch between them as appropriate.
 Then I ran across VE3MKC’s Classie transceiver.

 What Is A Classie?